Life, Opinion, World

 Orange the World is a campaign initiated by the UN to invest in order to stop violence against women.
 But do you know how this lady Emma Morano did so?
 Instead of investing in others, she started to invest in herself.
 The very dear life that we often take for granted should never be left unattended.
 She recognized this part and ended her abusive marriage before it ended her.
 This lady makes us feel that we can beat all the crap by all means, and say no to abuse.

 Asia-Pacific, Bangladesh, Human Rights, Science & Tech

 In every aspect of life, there tends to be a desire to have others see things from our own perspective.
-If this should be the case, then in theory, we would all share the same views and opinions about basic values, uniting for common goals and building stronger economies and a more united human world.
+If this would be the case, then, in theory, we would all share the same views and opinions about basic values, uniting for common goals and building stronger economies and a more united human world instead of waging war.
 But, this is not the case and as such, our differences in wants and needs, political inclinations of self-serving leaders, and mutual disrespect has always been the bane of all wars.

 Asia-Pacific, India, Politics

 There’s a great dispute in Bangladesh between the secularists and the Islamic extremists on the other side.
 Each of them have their own interest.
 Secularists want separation of religion and state, while Islamic extremists have an absolutely different point of view.
 They want Bangladesh to become an Orthodox Sunni Islamic state.

 A group of militant attacked an Indian Army camp in Uri, near the Line of Control (LoC) in the Baramulla district of Jammu and Kashmir.

 After 52 days of curfew, 90 lives have been claimed and 3000 others have suffered serious injuries, including blindness, from the pellet injected districts of south Kashmir, what else must they endure?